ZSolarDev/Solar-Synth/Future blog posts when the website is done.md

 ## Build 614, 4/20/2025-11:07 AM || *A plan.*
 I have a plan.
 My old broken method for pitch shifting was time stretching preserving pitch(currently has a nasty undertone for some reason), pitch shifting via shrinking/stretching sample without preserving pitch, and formant shifting(completly busted...).
 Instead of trying to fix that, I just realized something existed. ***libESPER;*** a resampler.
 I can create Hashlink externs for it, and use it to pitch/formant shift the samples.
 I'm using hashlink externs cause hashlink works across Windows, MacOS, and Linux.
 Wish me luck..!

+## Build 614, 4/21/2025-8:22 AM || libESPER Day 2
+Ok so its not working correctly(and by that I mean It's doing nothing to the audio.).
+I'll figure this out when I get back from school.

+## Build 614, 4/21/2025-9:45 AM || libESPER Day 2
+Ok now the extern is but Isn't linking back to haxe?
+Like it registers the function but doesn't actually run the extern function code.
+I don't know what I did wrong..